Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Virasoro quantum geometry

 \paragraph{Virasoro coherent states.} The parameter dependence of the Hamiltonian \eqref{e212} entails a similar dependence for its eigenstates.
 For definiteness, we focus on coherent states, which are essentially obtained by acting with conformal transformations on a primary state.
-The latter is, by definition, a normalized state $|h\rangle$ in $\cH$ labeled by a conformal weight $h>0$ and satisfying \beq L_{0} |h\rangle = h|h\rangle \qquad\text{and}\qquad L_{m} |h\rangle = 0 \quad \text{for all} \;\, m>0. \eeq Such a state can be obtained from the CFT vacuum $|0\rangle$, defined by $L_{m} |0\rangle = 0$ for all $m \geq -1$, by acting on it with the corresponding primary field; see \eg \cite{FMS:1997}.
+The latter is, by definition, a normalized state $|h\rangle$ in $\cH$ labeled by a conformal weight $h>0$ and satisfying \beq L_{0} |h\rangle = h|h\rangle, \quad L_{m} |h\rangle = 0 \quad \text{for all} \;\, m>0. \eeq Such a state can be obtained from the CFT vacuum $|0\rangle$, which satisfies $L_{m} |0\rangle = 0$ for all $m \geq -1$, by acting on it with the corresponding primary field; see \eg \cite{FMS:1997}.
 For our purposes, we may assume that there is at least one primary state in the theory, as our results can equally well be stated for the vacuum by setting $h = 0$.
+This is important for our numerical simulations, all of which involve the ground state $|h\rangle=|0\rangle$.

 Given a primary state $|h\rangle$, it is standard practice to build a highest-weight representation of the Virasoro algebra \eqref{e24}, analogously to highest-weight representations of simple Lie algebras.\footnote{Technically, the representation is \i{lowest}-weight, but the highest-weight terminology is standard.} We assume that the representation is unitary, so that $h \geq 0$.
-Within that representation, the spectrum of $L_{0}$ is $\{h,h+1,h+2,h+3,\ldots\}$, so $|h\rangle$ is effectively a nondegenerate ground state with a (finite-volume) gap separating it from higher-energy states.
+Within that representation, the spectrum of $L_{0}$ is (a subset of) $\{h,h+1,h+2,h+3,\ldots\}$, so $|h\rangle$ is effectively a nondegenerate ground state with a (finite-volume) gap separating it from higher-energy states.
 Our bundle of \i{Virasoro coherent states} can then be constructed by acting on $|h\rangle$ with finite conformal transformations: \beq \cU(f) |h\rangle \quad \text{for} \;\, f \in \Diff(S^1). \eeq Each of these is a normalized, nondegenerate eigenstate of the deformed Hamiltonian \eqref{e212} with energy $(2\pi/L)(h-c/24)$ and a (finite-volume) gap above it.
-Such states are coherent in the same sense as Bloch coherent states or squeezed states in quantum optics \cite{ScullyZubairy:1997}, where the group $\Diff(S^1)$ would respectively be replaced by $\mathrm{SU}(2)$ or $\mathrm{SL}(2,\RR)$.
+Such states are coherent in the same sense as Bloch coherent states or squeezed states in quantum optics \cite{Perelomov:1986,ScullyZubairy:1997}, where the group $\Diff(S^1)$ would respectively be replaced by $\mathrm{SU}(2)$ or $\mathrm{SL}(2,\RR)$.